 “Complex Training” is exactly that: a workout comprised of a strength exercise followed by a plyometric or speed-strength exercise.

 - Front squat followed by drop jumps

 - Bench press followed by medicine ball chest throws

 - Overhead press followed by overhead medicine ball throws

 - Pull-ups followed by medicine ball slams

-The science behind these matched pairs of exercises is that the strength set “primes” the central nervous system so that more muscle fibers are available for the subsequent explosive exercise.
+The proven science behind these matched sets of exercises is that the strength set “primes/sets up” the central nervous system so that more muscle fibers are available for the following subsequent explosive exercise.
 The difference between the type of strength sets that you perform in a Complex Training vs. a traditional strength set is that your repetitions are lower and heavier in a complex set.

 For example, you go heavy on the first set, rest briefly, then progress to the next set, then finally, rest long.

 - Front Squat, heavy x 3, rest 10 seconds, progress to Drop Jump x 6, rest 2-3 minutes

 - Overhead Press, heavy x 3, rest 10 seconds, to Med Ball Throws x 6, rest 2-3 minutes